prefix-dev/rattler-build/docs/package_spec.md

 * A collection of files that are installed directly into an install prefix.

 The format is identical across platforms and operating systems.
-During the install process, all files are extracted into the install prefix, with the exception of the ones in `info/`.
+During the install process, all files are extracted into the install prefix, except the ones in `info/`.
 Installing a conda package into an environment is similar to executing the following commands:

 ```bash